ya0guang/PoBF/enclave/README.md

 ## Violations

 Here is a list of potential violations with explainations why these violations can threat PoBF guarantees.
+There is also a list of attacke vectors captured in each category.

 If you want to try to compile code that violates the PoBF rules, you can run`cargo build --features "vio_X"`, where all site that violates the corresponding rule can found by the Rust compiler.
 Moreover, if you want to check all the violations, simply run `cargo build --features "violation"`.